 Numerous thanks go to all my respondents who gave me the information I used to complete this research.

-I am greatly indebted to the administration for allowing me to carry out research in their community.
+I am greatly indebted to the administration of Tororo Municipal Council for allowing me to carry out my research in the Council.